 Top Right Quadrant

 Ideally, everyone on your team is sitting in the top right quadrant.
-People in this quadrant are your culturally aligned employees.
+People in this quadrant are your engaged employees.
 These employees value what the company values.
 Furthermore, they believe that the company is doing a great job at facilitating employee engagement.
 This is your desirable end state after using Insight with your team.
-Don't consider your job to be complete if your team is full of culturally aligned employees, however.
+Don’t consider your job to be complete if your team is full of culturally aligned employees, however.
 There is always room to improve, and maintaining a positive, fully engaged culture is a continuous effort.

 Top Left Quadrant

 People in the top left quadrant are engagement seekers.
 While they are not currently satisfied with the company’s demonstrated commitment to engagement, they care deeply about their own engagement levels.
 Engagement seekers want to be culturally aligned employees.
 Better engaging people in this quadrant will lead to the most positive results in your team’s overall engagement score.
 That is, you should spend significant time and energy with engagement seekers, because they are willing and ready to become more engaged at work.

 The EEQ’s bottom left quadrant is where you will find disengaged employees.
 As a leader, this is a perfect storm of disappointment.
 Disengaged employees generally believe the company is not performing well and do not feel strongly motivated to seek improvements.
 Unfortunately, this quadrant often leads to difficult decisions for leaders.
 Do you invest your time in these people?
 Or do you compassionately encourage them to seek a better fit elsewhere on another team or in another company?
 The answers to these questions depend upon your willingness to commit significant time and energy into positively influencing these team members.